 BCREA CEO and Chief Economist Participate in Cullen Commission of Inquiry into Money Laundering

-TAGS: Anti-Money Laundering BC Financial Services Authority Cullen Commission Office fo the Superintendent of Real Estate Real Estate Council of BC
+TAGS: Anti-Money Laundering BC Financial Services Authority (BCFSA) Cullen Commission Office of the Superintendent of Real Estate (OSRE) Real Estate Council of BC (RECBC)

 On February 17, BCREA CEO Darlene Hyde and Chief Economist Brendon Ogmundson appeared before the Cullen Commission of Inquiry into Money Laundering in BC to represent REALTORS®’ boots-on-the-ground perspective into the real estate sector.